 A friend told a joke: How do you know if someone is on a keto diet?
 The answer: Don’t worry, they’ll let you know.
 Every few years a newish iteration of the low-carb approach rears its head across chat rooms and asterisked menu items nationwide.
 Named for ketosis – that magical moment where your body shifts from burning carbs to protein and rewards you with terrible breath – Keto is the next fad up to bat in the lineup.
 And while there might be a lot to recommend this approach – steaks, butter, bacon and omelets come to mind – nobody wants to hear about it.
 So keep it to yourself and while you are at it keep some Crest Fresh Strips handy.

 It’s this year’s miracle cure, appearing in everything from lattes to topical creams.
-It’s cannabidiol, a non-intoxicating extract from the cannabis plant that is confounding law enforcement and regulatory agencies nationwide.
+It’s cannabidiol oil, a non-intoxicating extract from the cannabis plant that is confounding law enforcement and regulatory agencies nationwide.
 But can it really cure everything from Irritable Bowel Syndrome to racism like the banner ads would have you believe?
 Probably not.
-And, frankly, I’d rather have the edibles with the THC.
-So anyone going out to Colorado feel free to mail me some gummies.
+And, frankly, I’d rather have the delta 8 THC gummies from Area 52.
+So anyone going out to Colorado feel free to mail me some CBD gummies.

 I love Korean food.
 But I don’t know how to cook it.
 Most food writers would never admit this, but many of them are prisoners of their ego.
 Not me.
 I’m the humblest person you will ever meet.
 So when I go to one of these new Korean BBQ spots I get a little nervous.
 How much meat and what kinds do I order?
 Do I just pig out on these little plates of pickled things of or do I pair them with certain proteins?
 Am I right to fear cross-contamination by hoisting raw chicken over a flight of dipping sauces?
 Why are scrambled eggs collecting in this grill trench?
 These are a few of the things I want to know.
 I actually don’t want this trend to end, but I do need a little help.